deckhouse/deckhouse/modules/160-multitenancy-manager/docs/README.md

 1. All resources described in the template are created in sequence.

 > **Attention!** When changing the project template, all created projects will be updated according to the new template.

-### Project Isolation

-The project is based on the `Namespace` mechanism.
-It acts as a container that can group pods, services, secrets, and other resources, but it does not provide complete isolation.
-To achieve full isolation, you can use additional tools that offer detailed control and security for the project, isolating it from others and ensuring that only the necessary resources are used:

-- Access control resources (`AuthorizationRule` / `RoleBinding`) — allow you to manage access to objects within a Namespace.
-You can define rules and assign roles to precisely control who can do what in your project.
-- Resource usage control resources (`ResourceQuota`) — enable you to set limits on resource usage, such as CPU time, RAM, and the number of objects within a Namespace.
-This helps avoid excessive load and ensures resource control within the project.
-- Network connectivity control resources (`NetworkPolicy`) — manage inbound and outbound network traffic within a `Namespace`.
-This allows you to configure permitted connections between pods, enhancing security and manageability of network interactions within the project.

-These tools can be combined to configure the project according to the requirements of your application.